 \section{Results}

-Fig. \ref{basicMS}(a)(b) shows the crystal and magnetic structure of the Mn$_3$Sn.
-Each spin located on the hexagonal Mn site rotates 120 degrees with respect to its adjacent spin on the same triangle in a kagome layer.
-This is an antichiral structure where the rigid clockwise rotation of the triangle with three spins on its vertices would lead to an anti-clockwise of spins on each site \cite{Balents2022}.
+Fig. \ref{basicMS}(a)(b) shows the crystal and magnetic structure of Mn$_3$Sn.
+Each spin located on a Mn site is oriented 120 degrees off its adjacent spin on the same triangle in a kagome layer.
+This is an antichiral structure where the rigid clockwise rotation of the triangle with three spins on its vertices would lead to an anti-clockwise rotation of spins on each site \cite{Balents2022}.
 The magnetic moment on each Mn site is $\sim$ 3 Bohr magnetons, $\mu_{\rm{B}}$.
-However, the net moment is very small ($\sim$ 0.002-0.003 $\mu_{\rm{B}}$ per Mn atom).
-This is because of the near total compensation between moments oriented 120-degree off each other.
-This inverse triangular spin structure emerges below $T_N=420$ K \cite{Nakatsuji2015,Tomiyoshi1982} and is destroyed below a temperature, which can be tuned with Mn content \cite{Tomiyoshi1982,Nakatsuji2015,Li2017}.
-Fig. \ref{basicMS}(c) shows the thermal expansion data along the three crystal-axis orientations in sample \#1.
+However, the net magnetic moment is only $\sim$ 0.002-0.003 $\mu_{\rm{B}}$ per Mn atom, indicating almost total compensation between moments oriented 120-degree off each other.
+This inverse triangular spin structure emerges below $T_N=420$ K \cite{Nakatsuji2015,Tomiyoshi1982} and is destroyed below a temperature, which can be tuned by changing the Mn:Sn ratio. \cite{Tomiyoshi1982,Nakatsuji2015,Li2017}.

+\textbf{Zero-field thermal expansion-} Fig. \ref{basicMS}(c) shows the thermal expansion data along the three crystal-axis orientations in sample \#1.
 The thermal expansion coefficient is positive along the three orientations.
 It is larger in the kagome planes and there is a modest anisotropy which decreases with warming.
 Our thermal expansion data is agreement with the results of a previous study restricted to temperatures above 200 K \cite{Song2018}.
 In Fig. \ref{basicMS}(c), for each orientation, the length at 2 K is taken as the reference.
 The inset of the Fig. \ref{basicMS}(c) shows the thermal expansion coefficients at low temperatures.
 The destruction of the inverse triangular spin state around 50 K, indexed by a dashed line, does not cause any detectable anomaly.